clef/clef-wordpress/readme.txt

 == Roadmap ==

-* More internationalization support.
+* More localization.
 If you want to help with translation, get started [here](http://transifex.com/projects/p/wpclef/)).
 * Improved invite system for adding new Clef users
 * Support for Clef team member login and account creation